DaniRuizPerez/MatrixOperations/README.md

 Cholesky decomposition of a profile stored sparse matrix into a lower triangular matrix and its conjugate transpose.
 Used to solve linear systems of equations.

 ## Power Iteration Method Morse stored
-Implementation of the power method for calculating the eigenvectors and eigenvalues of a matrix stored in morse
+Implementation of the power method for calculating the eigenvectors and eigenvalues of a matrix stored in morse.

 ## Tools

-The project was developed with Matlab
+The project was developed with Matlab.

 ## Contact